Relaxation Protocol MP3 Files

 Relaxation Protocol Supplies and Ideas

 Choose small treats since you will need so many.
-Personally, I cut treats like Zuke's Mini Naturals in half because they are too big as is.
+Most of the time, I use something like plain, generic Cheerios.
+I also sometimes cut treats like Zuke's Mini Naturals in half because they are too big as is.
 Zuke's also makes a tiny version that is really tiny, but they can be hard to find.
 If you can get them, they are really the perfect size for this kind of training.

 Consider a raised platform.
 A lot of dog sports folks have also gone to using raised platforms for a variety of training scenarios.
-They do make a much more defined space for your dog.
-This pet cot from K&H Pet Products looks nice.
-Or maybe this one from Starmark Dog Zone.
+They do make a much more defined space for your dog, but I worry about comfort, especially for larger dogs.